 The right to join together and express one’s belief

 Sardar Babayev was jailed for three years for leading mosque prayers because he was educated abroad, the first known punishment for this "crime".
 Religion Law amendments now allow state exceptions to the ban.
 Two acquitted Jehovah's Witnesses, who spent a year in prison, offered no compensation.

-President Ilham Aliyev signed amendments to the Religion Law to allow the state-backed Caucasian Muslim Board and the State Committee for Work with Religious Organisations to approve the appointment of foreign-educated imams to lead worship in the Board's mosques.
+President Ilham Aliyev signed amendments to the Religion Law to allow the state-controlled Caucasian Muslim Board and the State Committee for Work with Religious Organisations to approve the appointment of foreign-educated imams to lead worship in the Board's mosques.
 The amendments also allow a foreigner appointed by a "religious centre" to conduct "religious propaganda" in Azerbaijan.
 Religious "propaganda" by any other foreigner remains illegal and punishable (see below).

 Meanwhile, exactly three months after the Supreme Court in the capital Baku exonerated Jehovah's Witnesses Valida Jabrayilova and Irina Zakharchenko, the Court finally prepared the decision in writing.
 After nearly a year in pre-trial detention – mostly in the main secret police prison in Baku – the two were convicted, fined and then had the fine cancelled.
 They were punished for offering one religious book.
 However, the Supreme Court offered no compensation (see below).

 Sardar Akif oglu Babayev (born 12 March 1974) is married with three children.
 He completed theological studies at Al Mustafa University in the Iranian city of Qom in 2000.
 He also studied Islam in Baku.
 At the invitation of the state-controlled Muslim Board, Imam Babayev led the namaz (Friday prayers) at Masalli's Juma (Friday) Mosque from 2009.